FTB Hardship Deferral vs IRS Currently Not Collectible (CNC)

 Frequently Asked Questions

-How long does hardship status last?
+How long do hardship or CNC statuses last?

 📣 About the Author